DataIntellectTech/TorQ-Crypto/docs/Crypto Configuration.md

     ZECUSDT,1,1,1,0,1

 ### Frequency of querying feed APIs and limit of depth of market
+The frequency is the time at which a query is sent to the cryptocurrencies API's for the data to be retreived.
+Frequency of querying is defaulted to every 30 seconds.

+The limit of depth is the number of records to be retreived from the API.
 When querying for data from the cryptocurrencies APIs, the default for limit of depth of market returned is 10 records.
-This means we're limited to 10 bid records and 10 ask records.
+This means we're limited to 10 bid records and 10 ask records per query.

-The frequency of querying is defaulted to every 30 seconds.
-Both these defaults may be adjusted for all excahnges in `appconfig/settings/default.q`.
+Both these defaults may be adjusted for all or specific exchanges in `appconfig/settings/default.q`.

+For example, frequency of querying can be changed to every 2 minutes and the limit of depth can be changed to 20 records:

+    \d .crypto

+    //Defaults for frequency of querying API
+    deffreq : 0D00:02:00.000

+    //Defaults for limit of depth of market returned
+    deflimit: "20"

 If exchange-specific limit of depth and frequency is required, the user may edit the individual feed scripts.
 For example, for the exchange HUOBI, we require a bigger capture of data but can query less frequently.
 In the file `appconfig/settings/huobifeed.q`, navigate to where .huobi.limit and .huobi.freq is set (line 15 and 16)
 and set these to the required values.

+    \d .huobi

     limit: "20"          // Query for 20 records, type must be string freq:0D00:00:45.000  // Query every 45 seconds, type must be timespan
-Note: Remember to restart processes (can use `. torq.sh restart all`)